-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Then Councilman Burns, who is openly gay, said this.

-Councilman Burns, thanks for being with us.
+BLOCK: Councilman Burns, thanks for being with us.

-Mr. BURNS: Im happy to be here.
+BURNS: I'm happy to be here.

-BLOCK: That story that you said youve never told before, you actually couldnt bring yourself to tell before the chamber on Tuesday.
+BLOCK: That story that you said you've never told before, you actually couldn't bring yourself to tell before the chamber on Tuesday.
 Can you share any of what that experience was with us now?

-I also realized, I guess in retrospect, that that really - the specifics of where I was that one afternoon, which happened to be, you know, locked in my parents' bathroom actually, really is not so much the story as that for adults, we have to take on this issue of bullying and suicide.
+BURNS: I also realized, I guess in retrospect, that that really - the specifics of where I was that one afternoon, which happened to be, you know, locked in my parents' bathroom actually, really is not so much the story as that for adults, we have to take on this issue of bullying and suicide.
 And then to the teenagers, and that it does get easier if they just let themselves live long enough to get to that point.

-Do you think there needs to be a stronger message to schools, to administrators, to principals, that the bullying needs to stop, that they need to do something about it?
+BLOCK: Do you think there needs to be a stronger message to schools, to administrators, to principals, that the bullying needs to stop, that they need to do something about it?

-But outside the statehouses, there's roles that people can play in terms of going to their local school boards and to their school administrators and having the conversation.
+BURNS: But outside the statehouses, there's roles that people can play in terms of going to their local school boards and to their school administrators and having the conversation.
 And it is happening.
 It's happening in the Fort Worth Independent School District.
 I talked to the superintendent about it, actually a couple of weeks ago.
 But we have to keep doing that and keep doing more.

 BLOCK: Well, after your address on Tuesday night, you got a standing ovation from your fellow city council members.
-Whats happened since then?
+What's happened since then?
 Have you heard from gay teens, from schools?

-Mr. BURNS: I have received about 12,000 emails.
+BURNS: I have received about 12,000 emails.
 And in fact, our city's IT department had to go in and adjust some resources just so that I can keep them coming.

 BLOCK: Oh, wow.

-And, you know, if there's only one of those kids, then I was successful on Tuesday night.
+BURNS: And, you know, if there's only one of those kids, then I was successful on Tuesday night.
 It was worth every tear shed.
 It was worth every bit of upset.
 It was worth, you know, even my mom and dad being upset if just one of those kids decided not to.
 And I've had a number tell me that is indeed the case.

 BLOCK: Well, Councilman Burns, we appreciate you're talking with us.
 Thanks very much.

-Mr. BURNS: I greatly enjoyed it.
+BURNS: I greatly enjoyed it.
 Thank you very much.

 BLOCK: Joel Burns is a member of the Fort Worth City Council.
 The video of him telling his story at a council meeting this week has now been viewed by hundreds of thousands of people online.
 You can watch it at our website, npr.org.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.